chenguolin/InstructScene/README.md

 </h4>

-This repository contains the official implementation of the paper: [InstructScene: Instruction-Driven 3D Indoor Scene Synthesis with Semantic Graph Prior](https://arxiv.org/abs/2402.04717), which is accepted by ICLR 2024 for spotlight presentation.
+This repository contains the official implementation of the paper: [InstructScene: Instruction-Driven 3D Indoor Scene Synthesis with Semantic Graph Prior](https://arxiv.org/abs/2402.04717), which is accepted to ICLR 2024 for spotlight presentation.
 InstructScene is a generative framework to synthesize 3D indoor scenes from instructions.
 It is composed of a semantic graph prior and a layout decoder.

 Feel free to contact me (chenguolin@stu.pku.edu.cn) or open an issue if you have any questions or suggestions.

+## 🔥 See Also

+You may also be interested in our other works:
+- [**InstructLayout**](https://arxiv.org/abs/2407.07580): extends InstructScene to generate 2D layouts from instructions.
+- [**[ICLR 2025] DiffSplat**](https://github.com/chenguolin/DiffSplat): generates individual 3D objects that can replace the retrieving operation in InstructScene.

 ## 📢 News

 - **2024-07-11**: Unofficial pretrained parameters of two-stage generative models are provided by [@arjuntheprogrammer](https://github.com/arjuntheprogrammer).
 Thank you very much!
 Please see [issue#9](https://github.com/chenguolin/InstructScene/issues/9) for more information.
 - **2024-04-12**: Script for caption refinement by OpenAI ChatGPT is uploaded (sorry for the late update).
 - **2024-02-28**: The pretrained weights of fVQ-VAE are released.
 - **2024-02-28**: The source code and preprocessed dataset are released.
 - **2024-02-07**: The paper is available on arXiv.
-- **2024-01-16**: InstructScene is accepted by ICLR 2024 for spotlight presentation.
+- **2024-01-16**: InstructScene is accepted to ICLR 2024 for spotlight presentation.

 ## 📋 TODO

-- [x] Release the training and evaluation code
+- [x] Release the training and evaluation code.
-- [x] Release the preprocessed dataset and rendered images on HuggingFace
+- [x] Release the preprocessed dataset and rendered images on HuggingFace.
-- [x] Release the pretrained weights of fVQ-VAE to quantize OpenShape features of 3D-FRONT objects
+- [x] Release the pretrained weights of fVQ-VAE to quantize OpenShape features of 3D-FRONT objects.
-- [x] Release the script for caption refinement by OpenAI ChatGPT
+- [x] Release the script for caption refinement by OpenAI ChatGPT.

 ## 🔧 Installation